anna-majka/anna-majka/README.md

 - 👋 Hi, I’m Anna
-- 👀 I’m interested in art, design, UI/UX, front-end.
+- 👀 I’m interested in art, design, front-end and UI/UX.
 - 🌱 I’m currently learning JS, Angular, React, Vue.js...:nerd_face:
 - 💞️ I’m looking to collaborate on any creative project!
 - 📫 How to reach me :mag_right: find me on Linkedin.